adrianmarello/angular-leaflet-component/README.md

 # angular-googlemaps-component
-Google Maps Component for Angular 4
+Leaflet Component for Angular 4